jhnabuel/CSC172-AssociationMining-Abuel/README.md

 ## Introduction
 ### Problem Statement
 Seismic data is often presented as isolated points on a map (hypocenters).
 While this indicates *where* earthquakes happen, it fails to capture *how* they behave.
 Does a region experience harmless micro-swarms, or is it statistically prone to destructive high-energy release?
-Standard statistical analysis often buries rare, high-magnitude events under the noise of thousands of micro-earthquakes, creating a "blind spot" for major hazard detection.
+Standard statistical analysis often buries rare, high-magnitude seismic activity under the noise of thousands of micro-earthquakes, creating a "blind spot" for major hazard detection.
 This also poses a problem for people that try to settle into an area, where significant seismic activities may affect property/infrastructure development.

 ### Objectives
 - **Bin & Transform:** Convert continuous physics data (Magnitude, Depth, Time) and the location (Province), into categorical "seismic baskets" suitable for rule mining.